memextech/ai_image_gen_mflux/.memex/rules.md

    - Browser updates automatically on code changes
    - Generated images saved to `generated_images/` with timestamp
    - Keep browser and terminal side by side for quick feedback
-   - First model load takes time (~34GB), subsequent runs are faster
+   - Subsequent model loads are faster (cached)

 ## mflux-specific Tasks